faiza-rahman/ML-HW2-data/README.md

 # ML-HW2-data

 # PART 2:<br>
 In order to build and run this code, sklearn, pandas, tabulate, itertools, and matplotlib must be installed in order to utilize the library functions.
+No files need to be downloaded to run the code.
+The dataset is being hosted on github from the following link: https://github.com/faiza-rahman/ML-HW2-data/blob/main/pendigits2.csv

 Libraries used:<br>
 sklearn, pandas, tabulate, itertools, matplotlib